LandSharkFive/LSMOne/README.md

 # Log Structured Merge Tree (LSM) Demo

 This project demonstrates a Log Structured Merge Tree (LSM) and Sorted String Tables (SST).
 Create and index data files.
 Search for keys and values.
 Merge two sorted files.
-Merging is like Compaction, except duplicates are allowed.
-In a production system, the records are sorted by key and timestamp.
+Merging is like Compaction.
+In production systems, the records are sorted by key and timestamp.

 ## Description